-But ever since she closed, I’ve often wondered which which restaurants her thieving employees opened, so I could get a decent pho fix.
+But ever since she closed, I’ve often wondered which restaurants her thieving employees opened, so I could get a decent pho fix.
 It’s not cheating if she closed her place, right?

 But, as my momma taught me, if I need to ask if I should do something, I already know it’s wrong.

-Like profound lessons from my mother, one of the main lessons Bourdain taught me goes along with another lesson from my momma–how to be a good guest and a good presenter of unusual ideas.
+Like the profound lessons from my mother, one of the main lessons Bourdain taught me goes along with another lesson from my momma–how to be a good guest and a good presenter of unusual ideas.

 He also showed the humanity behind the labels attached to the humans enmeshed in conflict.

 To give you an idea, here’s what Bourdain said about Gaza in his visit for “Parts Unknown:”